Bach warns against Olympic boycotts, seeks re-election - WHIZ News

 “The only political effect the boycott of 1980 had, was to trigger the revenge boycott of the following (Los Angeles) Olympic Games,” he said.

-If Bach is re-elected unopposed as expected, possibly in Athens in June, a big challenge of his next term is likely to be the economic and social recovery of sports from the global health crisis.
+If Bach is re-elected unopposed as expected, a big challenge of his next term is likely to be the economic and social recovery of sports from the global health crisis.

-The IOC postponed the 2020 Tokyo Olympics for one year, and the 2022 Dakar Youth Olympics in Senegal to 2026.
+In March, the IOC postponed this year’s Tokyo Olympics for one year.
+Organizers confirmed Friday they had secured all the venues and the Athletes Village for next year.
+IOC members on Friday also ratified postponing the 2022 Dakar Youth Olympics in Senegal to 2026.

 “Unfortunately, we are already seeing clear signs in some parts of the world that … society and nations are driven by even more egoism and self-interest,” Bach said.
 “This leads to more confrontation and to the politicization of all aspects of life: culture, economy, health, science, humanitarian aid.
 Even the fight against doping is already being targeted.”